 - 1. Synthesize Watson's Carative Factors into practice by formulating individualized, culturally sensitive, holistic plans of care. - 2.
 Coordinate and prioritize patient care utilizing "competent" critical thinking in the application of the nursing process. - 3.
 Relate the promotion of organization wide client safety to the National Patient Safety Goals. - 4.
 Implement effective of communication techniques to promote an effective working environment and positive client outcomes. - 5.
-Determine and evaluate effectiveness of teaching/learning strategies utilized for of the client/family/community in the promotion of health.
+Determine and evaluate effectiveness of teaching/learning strategies utilized for of

-- 6. Recognize Professional and Practice Competencies/Standards as they relate to the nurse in a leadership role. - 7.
+- the client/family/community in the promotion of health. - 6.
+Recognize Professional and Practice Competencies/Standards as they relate to the nurse in a leadership role. - 7.
 Discuss and justify delegation and/or collaboration with the interdisciplinary team to promote optimal patient outcomes in a variety of health care delivery systems. - 8.
 Uphold behaviors consistent with the role of the professional nurse with all individuals in a variety of healthcare delivery systems.

-- Be a full-time licensed RN with a minimum of 2 years' experience; a BSN is preferred, not required - Have the recommendation and authorization of their immediate supervisor - Not be in the disciplinary process or have attendance issues - Facilitate learning and create a positive environment for learning - Possess strong assessment skills and learning evaluation skills - Have an understanding of the organization's policies and procedures - Possess leadership skills and accept accountability - Attend a mandatory one-time preceptor training class which will include role-playing and preceptor evaluation - Display competency with an 80% or greater on the post-course evaluation - Sign the preceptor agreement - Complete a recertification of responsibilities every two years through the institution's online learning portal. - Complete daily clinical evaluations of the student and email them to the clinical faculty.
+- Be a full-time licensed RN with a minimum of 2 years' experience; a BSN is preferred, not required - Have the recommendation and authorization of their immediate supervisor - Not be in the disciplinary process or have attendance issues - Facilitate learning and create a positive environment for learning - Possess strong assessment skills and learning evaluation skills - Have an understanding of the organization's policies and procedures - Possess leadership skills and accept accountability - Attend a mandatory one-time preceptor training class which will include role-playing and preceptor evaluation - Display competency with an 80% or greater on the post-course evaluation - Sign the preceptor agreement - Complete daily clinical evaluations of the student and email them to the clinical faculty.